-Our Board of Directors consists of nine directors.
+Our Board of Directors consists of eight Directors.
 In accordance with the terms of our Amended and Restated Certificate of Incorporation, our Board of Directors is divided into three classes, denominated Class I, Class II and Class III.
 Each Director Class has a term of three years, and the three classes are staggered with respect to their termination dates.
-The terms of the current Class I Directors, Class II Directors and Class III Directors expire in 2023, 2021 and 2022, respectively.
-At each annual stockholder meeting, the successors to the directors whose terms expire are elected to serve from the time of their election and qualification until the third annual meeting of stockholders following their election and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.
+The terms of the current Class I Directors, Class II Directors and Class III Directors expire in 2023, 2024 and 2022, respectively.
+At each annual stockholder meeting, the successors to the Directors whose terms expire are elected to serve from the time of their election and qualification until the third annual meeting of stockholders following their election and until his or her successor is elected, or, if sooner, until the Director's death, resignation or removal.

-Currently, our Board of Directors is classified as follows: members of Class I are Robert J. Meyer, M.D. and Michael Sherman; members of Class II are Pratik S. Multani, M.D., Martha J. Demski, Vicki Vakiener, and Edward F. Greissing; and members of Class III are Catherine L. Gilliss, Ph.D., R.N., F.A.A.N., Patrick Machado, and Fred A. Middleton.
-The term of office for our Class II Directors will expire at the Annual Meeting.
+Currently, our Board of Directors is classified as follows: members of Class I are Robert J. Meyer, M.D. and Michael Sherman; members of Class II are Pratik S. Multani, M.D., Martha J. Demski, and Vicki Vakiener; and members of Class III are Catherine L. Gilliss, Ph.D., R.N., F.A.A.N., Patrick Machado, and Fred A. Middleton.
+The term of office for our Class III Directors will expire at the Annual Meeting.

-There are three nominees for Class II director this year, Pratik S. Multani, M.D., Martha J. Demski and Vicki Vakiener.
-Mr. Greissing previously notified the Company that he did not intend to stand for re-election due to the need to devote additional time to his other professional obligations.
-Each of Dr. Multani, Ms.Demski and Ms. Vakiener has agreed to serve if elected, and management has no reason to believe that any nominee will be unavailable to serve.
-Each director to be elected and qualified will hold office until our 2024 Annual Meeting of Stockholders and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.
+There are three nominees for Class III Director this year, Catherine L. Gilliss, Ph.D., R.N., F.A.A.N., Patrick Machado and Fred A. Middleton.
+Each of Dr. Gilliss, Mr. Machado and Mr. Middleton has agreed to serve if elected, and management has no reason to believe that any nominee will be unavailable to serve.
+Each Director to be elected and qualified will hold office until our 2025 Annual Meeting of Stockholders and until his or her successor is elected, or, if sooner, until the Director's death, resignation or removal.

-Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
+Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of Directors.
 The three nominees receiving the highest number of affirmative votes will be elected.

-It is the Company's policy to invite our directors and director nominees to attend the Annual Meeting.
-Due to COVID-19 related restrictions on assembly and travel none of the then directors attended our annual meeting in 2020.
-Similarly, this year, due to the evolving COVID-19 situation and related guidelines of the CDC and other applicable federal, state and local government agencies, we do not expect our directors and director nominees to attend the Annual Meeting.
+It is the Company's policy to invite our Directors and Director nominees to attend the Annual Meeting.
+Due to COVID-19 related restrictions on assembly and travel none of the then Directors attended our annual meeting in 2021.